mtmazurik/angular/repositorynook-ui/reponook-app/README.md

 # ReponookApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
+ReponookApp was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
+It is a front-end to the RepositoryNook meant to exercise the API and show some storage into the NoSQL repository (Mongo/Atlas)

 ## Development server